linuxdeepin/deepin-manual/manual-assets/community/dde/en_US/index.md

 2. Click **Brightness**.
    - Drag the slider to set screen brightness.
    - Once **Night Shift** is switched on, the screen hue will be auto-adjusted according to your location.
-   - Once **Auto Brightness** is switched on, the monitor brightness will be auto-adjusted according to environmental lightings (only applicable for PC(s) with a light sensor).
+   - Once **Change Color Temperature** is switched on, you can adjust the monitor brightness as you wish.

 ##### Set Display Scaling